aayushkoli1509/better-places/README.md

 ## Changes added

-- Use TypeScript for both React and Express
+- Used TypeScript for both React and Express
-- Use Vite for the build tool instead of the webpack configuration which comes with CRA.
+- Used Vite for the build tool instead of the webpack configuration which comes with CRA.
-- Use React Router Dom v6 instead of the v5 used in the tutorial.
+- Used React Router Dom v6 instead of the v5 used in the tutorial.
-- Modernize Folder Structure to the typical pattern.
+- Modernized Folder Structure to the typical pattern.
+- Improvised the logic for the useForm hook.